- Home

 An ultrasound is sometimes used, particularly to look at the thyroid, salivary glands and lymph glands in the neck.

-For this scan, you will lie down and a gel will be spread over your neck.
-A small device called a transducer is moved over the area.
-The transducer sends out soundwaves that echo when they encounter something dense, like an organ or tumour.
-The ultrasound images are then projected onto a computer screen.
-An ultrasound is painless and takes about 15-20 minutes.
+For this scan, you will lie down and a small device called a transducer is coated with gel and moved over the area.
+The transducer sends out soundwaves that echo when they meet something dense, like an organ or tumour.
+A computer creates a picture from these echoes.
+An ultrasound is painless and takes about 15–20 minutes.

 CT scan